tom-draper/clockin/README.md

 clockin stop
 ```

-With multiple work sessions running at once, you can specify a work session with its name identifier:
+You can specify a particular work session by its name identifier:

 ```bash
 clockin stop homework
 ```

-To stop all current running work sessions, run:
+To stop all currently running work sessions, run:

 ```bash
 clockin stop all